 Pin the left and right sides to get ready for sewing.

+Sew a straight stitch down each side with a 1/4 inch seam, removing pins as you go and leaving the top open.
 After sewing down both sides, you are going to box the bottom of the bag (which of course I forgot to take a picture of!).
 There is a video here on how to box the bottom.
 I will say I think she adds a few too many steps.
 I don't use a regular ruler to measure in where to sew.
 I use one of my quilting square rulers.
 Line up one line up the seam you've already created, then draw off your line at the bottom to show you where to sew.
 Her version of this in the video occurs about 1:13 minutes in.
 With the size of this bag, you will only need to measure in about 1/2 an inch.
 There is an alternate way to box the bottom of a bag here.

 Turn your bag right side out and start on the strap.
 Cut another rectangular piece of fabric about 9 1/2 inches long by 1 1/2 inches wide.
 Fold it lengthwise wrong sides against each other.
 Press with iron.
 Then fold each side again, pressing as you go.
 This puts all your open edges on the inside.